Celebrating legends of the game

 Michael Murphy (Donegal)

-Michael Murphy made his senior debut for Donegal in 2007, aged 18.
+In 2007 Michael Murphy made his senior debut for Donegal in 2007, aged 18.
 He went on to represent his county with distinction for fifteen years, captaining the Tír Chonaill men to All-Ireland Senior Championship glory in 2012.
-The Glenswilly clubman also won six Ulster Senior Championships and one National Football League with Donegal, alongside inter-provincial honours with Ulster and international rules series accolades with Ireland.
-He was selected on the All-Star team, on three occasions.

 Get Tickets